lojikil/pastiche-npm-public/presentation.md

 ---

-# What can go wrong: names are a footgun
+# what can go wrong: names are a footgun

 - this has garnered some attention of late, with articles like https://www.bleepingcomputer.com/news/software/empty-npm-package-has-over-700-000-downloads-heres-why/
 - basically, lots of people accidentally type `npm i -`, and `-` (yes, just a single hyphen) is a package